Do you have a blog? Do this to improve your SEO positioning

 1. relevant keywords.
 To know what keywords to use, we suggest you think about how you would search for your own content on the Internet?

-3. Hyphens to separate the keywords. *This is because if you use underscores, the search engine robot interprets the keywords as one.
+3. Middle hyphens to separate keywords. *This is because if you use underscores, the search engine interprets the keywords as one.

 4. An extension that is between a range of 90 to 115 characters.